Addressing Dishonesty and AI

 Examples of prompts students can use to make the most of your feedback and feel hopeful about their next writing assignment

-• How long did I spend preparing for this essay and working it?
+• How long did I spend preparing for and working on this assignment?
 Was that enough?
 Do I need to spend more time on the next assignment?

 • What did I do while I worked on the essay?
 Did I (provide students with a list of helpful strategies here)?